Randomization Test for the Specification of Interference Structure: Randomization Test

 Thus far, we have assumed that all individuals comply with their initial treatment assignments.
 However, in certain realistic situations, they are allowed to self-select their own treatment status.
 Now, we write $\bm{D} = (D_1, \ldots, D_n)$ as the $n$-dimensional vector of the actual treatment take-ups.
 When noncompliance is allowed ($\bm{D} \neq \bm{Z}$), the probability distribution of $\bm{D}$ is generally unknown.
 Thus, in this case, we cannot perform the test in Procedure \ref{alg:test} based on the actual treatments because it is infeasible to resample independent copies $\bm{d}^{(r)}$'s of $\bm{D}$ from a known distribution.

-One empirically tractable approach to this problem is to resort to an intention-to-treat (ITT) type of analysis.
-That is, we consider formulating the exposure mapping as a function not of $\bm{d}$ but of the initial assignment $\bm{z}$.\footnote{ This type of exposure mapping was also considered in \cite{hoshino2022causal} and is termed as \textit{instrumental exposure mapping}. } For example, suppose we have the following treatment selection model:
+One empirically tractable approach to this problem is to resort to an intention-to-treat (ITT) analysis.
+That is, we consider formulating the exposure mapping as a function not of $\bm{d}$ but of the initial assignment $\bm{z}$.\footnote{ This type of exposure mapping was considered in \cite{hoshino2023causal} and is termed as \textit{instrumental exposure mapping}. } For example, suppose we have the following treatment choice model:

 and there are no treatment spillovers in the outcome model.
 In this case, the exposure mapping of interest would be $E^0_i(\bm{z}) = (z_i, \sum_{j \in \mathcal{P}_i} z_j)$.
 Then, if we can find an appropriate $E^1$ that is finer than $E^0$, in exactly the same way as in Procedure \ref{alg:test}, we can test the validity of this model specification.